JonDouglas/JonDouglas/README.md

 ### Hi, I'm Jon Douglas 👋

-I'm a Senior Program Manager at Microsoft working on [NuGet](https://www.nuget.org/) by day & content creator by night.
+I'm a Principal Program Manager at Microsoft working on [NuGet](https://www.nuget.org/) by day & content creator by night.

 I’ve made it my goal to demystify the path to building a sustainable, profitable, and passionate career in the software industry.